Étienne Davignon: Career

-Involvement in the assassination of Patrice Lumumba
+Alleged involvement in the dismissal and assassination of Patrice Lumumba

-Étienne Davignon's role as a junior diplomat at the time of Patrice Lumumba's assassination in January 1961 has been a subject of scrutiny.
+Davignon's role as a junior diplomatic intern in Kinshasa at the time of Patrice Lumumba's dismissal as prime minister in September 1960 and his assassination in January 1961 has been a subject of scrutiny.
 A Belgian parliamentary inquiry in 2001 concluded that although there was no proof of direct involvement, the Belgian state and certain officials bore a "moral responsibility" for the circumstances leading to Lumumba's death.
+The inquiry said that Davignon was "tasked with convincing then-Congolese President Joseph Kasa Vubu to dismiss Lumumba [as prime minister] and providing him with the necessary legal arguments."

+Davignon wrote a telex in September 1960 stating that it was a "primordial problem to remove Lumumba and achieve unity of the Congolese leaders against him".
+In a 2010 interview, Davignon denied that this meant a call for Lumumba to be killed.

 In 2011, Lumumba's family filed a complaint in Belgium accusing several individuals, including Davignon, of involvement in the assassination.
 Following a lengthy investigation, the Belgian federal prosecutor's office announced in June 2025 that it was requesting Davignon, the sole surviving defendant, be tried on charges of war crimes, specifically for his alleged role in the unlawful detention and degrading treatment of Lumumba.
-A chamber of the Brussels court is expected to decide in January 2026 whether to proceed with a trial.
-Davignon has consistently denied the allegations.
+Prosecutors added that a charge of intent to kill should be dropped.
+Prosecutors alleged that Davignon had knowledge of the plan to arrest Patrice Lumumba in September 1960.
+On 20 January, judges at the Brussels Criminal Court’s Council Chamber heard Davignon's legal defense on why the case should not go to trial.
+On 17 March, it was decided that Davignon would stand trial.

+In 2026, Davignon died before he could stand trial.